minetest-mods/mesecons/README.md

 Mezzee-what?
 ------------

 [Mesecons](https://mesecons.net/)!
-They're yellow, they're conductive, and they'll add a whole new dimension to Minetest's gameplay.
+They're yellow, they're conductive, and they'll add a whole new dimension to Luanti's gameplay.

-Mesecons is a mod for [Minetest](https://www.minetest.net/) that implements a ton of items related to digital circuitry, such as wires, buttons, lights, and even programmable controllers.
+Mesecons is a mod for [Luanti](https://www.luanti.org/) that implements a ton of items related to digital circuitry, such as wires, buttons, lights, and even programmable controllers.
 Among other things, there are also pistons, solar panels, pressure plates, and note blocks.

 Mesecons has a similar goal to Redstone in Minecraft, but works in its own way, with different rules and mechanics.